|

 Amigo tribute is valuable as a gateway to understanding Arthur Alexander's

-Monument Years (1965-1972); together they constitute a much richer examination
+Monument Years, which spans 1965 to 1972.
+Together they constitute a much richer examination

 the whole funky bunch. [top of page]